aws-samples/cfn101-workshop/content/intermediate/templates/nested-stacks/index.md

 ##### 2. Log in to instance using SSM Session Manager

-Verify that you can log in to the instance via **[Session Manager](https://console.aws.amazon.com/systems-manager)** and select your region.
+Verify that you can log in to the instance via **[Session Manager](https://console.aws.amazon.com/systems-manager)**.
+Select the same region as the instance is deployed in, for example `US East (N. Virginia) us-east-1`.

 ### Clean up